tianon/tianon.github.io/_posts/2016-12-07-docker-setup.md

 (Reboot or logout/login to update your session to include `docker` group membership and thus no longer require `sudo` for using `docker` commands.)

 Hope this is useful to someone!
 If nothing else, it'll serve as a concise single-page reference for future-tianon. 😇

+- **Updated 2017-04-11**: adjusted some commands to be easier to munge for other platforms (especially so I stop screwing up the `gpg --export` line and getting garbage to my terminal)